erniamor/wault/README.md

 This is a [Next.js](https://nextjs.org/) project to save notes and links in your personal online vault.

+Already deployed on [Vercel](https://vercel.com/) at [wault.erniamor.com](https://wault.erniamor.com/).

+Feel free to create an account for your own vault !

 ## Features

 - User accounts